codeforkansascity/address-api/README.md

 We plan to have some simple web pages developed on top of this so people can make queries about the data.

-Please see the [Wiki](https://github.com/codeforkansascity/address-api/wiki) for more information
+Please see the [Wiki](https://github.com/codeforkansascity/address-api/wiki) for more information.

-Having issue with CORS
+Having issue with CORS.